Find this article useful?

 Hair loss among people with inflammatory bowel disease (IBD) is more common than you might think.
-In a recently published study1 around a third of patients that took part reported a history of some kind of hair loss.
+In a study1 published in 2015, around a third of patients that took part reported a history of some kind of hair loss.

 Below is a summary of some of the reasons it is thought hair loss can happen in people with IBD.
 If you experience hair loss you should speak to your doctor as the reasons behind hair loss can be very individual and identifying the cause cannot always be possible.